sadra-hatami/Mathematics-Toolbox/README.md

 **Mathematics Toolbox** is a comprehensive Persian educational platform developed to simplify both **learning mathematics** and **solving mathematical problems**.

-Unlike traditional calculators or single-purpose applications, Mathematics Toolbox combines dozens of mathematical utilities with structured educational content, allowing students to study, practice, and solve problems within one unified environment — **fully offline**, with no account or server required for core use.
+Unlike traditional calculators or single-purpose applications, Mathematics Toolbox combines **40 specialized mathematical utilities** with structured educational content, allowing students to study, practice, and solve problems within one unified environment — **fully offline**, with no account or server required for core use.

 The project has been designed primarily for Persian-speaking learners and provides an intuitive interface suitable for classroom education, self-study, and exam preparation.